VIC.GOV.AU | Policy and Advisory Library

 The department's resource Supporting Students with Additional Learning NeedsExternal Link provides comprehensive information for schools, including further guidance, teaching materials and programs available to support students with additional learning needs.
 It also contains specific information on the Program for Students with Disabilities (PSD) and the roll out of Disability Inclusion.

-Inclusive Education for Students with Disabilities Program
+Inclusive Education for Students with Disabilities

 For an Easy English version of the Inclusive Education Policy, refer to: